chemiker/sciolism-2019/README.md

   # Slogan for your website
   slogan = "My slogan"
   # siteDescription is used to fill the <meta description> tag on your homepage
-  siteDescription = "My site deals with stuf"
+  siteDescription = "My site deals with stuff"

   # CONTENT
   # If set to true this will display the whole content of a post as long as no summary was set manually (e.g. by <!--more-->)